MoFEM/mofem-cephas/mofem/doc/markdown/installtion_with_docker_user.md

 This section describes how to set up and run the Docker container within the Docker user interface.
 For doing this in terminal, go to the [next section](#docker_terminal_installation).

-After opening Docker you should be able to see and follow the following images, dependent on the operating system and version of Docker you have.
+After opening Docker you should be able to see and follow similar options to the ones shown in the screenshots below, depending on the operating system and version of Docker you have.

 <!-- <img src="./../figures/docker_intro.png" alt="Docker - introductory screen" width="100%"/> -->
 <img src="docker_intro.png" alt="Docker - introductory screen" width="100%"/>
 <a id='figure_1'></a>
     <center><b>Figure 1.
 Docker startup screen.</b></center>

-At the top you can see a search bar and if you are connected to internet you can search for the container you want to run.
+At the top you can see a search bar and if you are connected to Internet you can search for the container you want to run.
 Start typing `likask/mofem-spack-jupyterhub` and you should be able to see Workshop2023 option in the tag dropdown menu next to the Image.
 The steps are the same for the other containers listed above, using the relevant Image and tag names.

 <!-- <img src="./../figures/docker_search.png" alt="Docker - searching for the required Docker image and Tag" width="100%"/> -->
 <img src="docker_search.png" alt="Docker - searching for the required Docker image and Tag" width="100%"/>
 <a id='figure_1'></a>
     <center><b>Figure 2.
 Docker search for the relevant Image and tag.</b></center>

 Press `Run` to pull and run the container at the same time.
-A popup window should appear once everything is downloaded, as in Figure 3.
+A popup window should appear once the image is downloaded, as in Figure 3.
 The download time varies with the size of the container and internet speed and may take some time.
 > If the popup window doesn't appear, navigate to `Images` in the left menu and initialise the container by pressing triangle by the relevant image.

-Expand <span style="color:red"> `Optional settings`</span> and fill the fields as shown in the following Figure 3.
+Expand <span style="color:red"> `Optional settings`</span> and fill the fields as shown in Figure 3.
 These settings set the ports for ssh and browser to connect to the JupyterHub container.

 <!-- <img src="./../figures/docker_container_run_settings.png" alt="Docker - container run settings for ports: 2222:22 and 8000:8000" width="100%"/> -->
 <img src="docker_container_run_settings.png" alt="Docker - container run settings for ports: 2222:22 and 8000:8000" width="100%"/>